 Over the number of years, the infrastructure of the Everest Region has developed quickly.
 You will find a number of teahouses every 2-3 hours of trekking.
 Everest Base Camp Trek Cost hugely depends upon the accommodations you choose on your trek and your stay in Kathmandu.
 Hotels as cheap as 5-25$ USD per night stay are available and there are lots of options for accommodation which range from small basic to well-facilitated hotel rooms.
 Some trekkers even stay at a typical homestay, where they share the same kitchen with the family and share stories with one another.
 Accommodation gradually altitude costs for the Everest Base Camp Trek is around $10-$25 per day.

 Food and Water Costs

 As I have already mentioned that infrastructures are developing in a steady phase, bringing all the possible meals available at all the teahouses.
 The teahouses have typical Dal-Bhat and some also offer other dishes such as Indian, Italian and intercontinental.
 The foods are local and hygienic.
-Drinks include tea, coffee, flavored drinks as well.
-The cost can be estimated at a range of 1$-5$ USD and may gradually increase with altitude as the cost to transport the items increase.
-The average cost estimates for food during EBC Trek is $35 per day.
+Drinks include tea, coffee, and flavoured drinks as well.
+The cost can be estimated at a range of 1$-5$ USD and may gradually increase with altitude as the cost to transport the items increases.
+The average cost estimate for food during EBC Trek is $35 per day.

 Trekking to Everest Base Camp requires two permits: